kokoraka/react-practice/README.md

   </AuthContext.Consumer>
 ```

--- or use through useContext hooks
+-- or use through useContext hooks (can consume multiple context)

 ```js
   import AuthContext from "./store/AuthContext"